openedx/paragon/src/Skeleton/README.md

 ## With custom wrapper

-By wrapping the ``React Skeleton`` in a container, you can flexibly customize the elements of the skeleton.
+By wrapping the ``Skeleton`` in a container, you can flexibly customize the elements of the skeleton.

 ```jsx live
 () => {